 Think about extra facilitation needs

-In addition to preparing discussion questions like you do regularly, think about adding guidelines to help with online facilitation.
+In addition to preparing discussion questions as you do regularly, think about adding guidelines to help with online facilitation.
 For larger groups, it might make sense to play a more active role in directing the discussion.
 You could request that participants raise their hands to be called on to prevent interruptions or people talking over one another—a throwback to our classroom days!

 Encourage participants to turn on their cameras if they are comfortable doing so; it helps to see each other’s body language and know if someone is about to speak.
 Let the group know that for those who feel more comfortable using the chat function, that you will pause periodically to read those questions and comments out loud.

-At the beginning of each book club discussion, I go over just a handful of discussion guidelines, including reminders for those who are very enthusiastic to give space for those who are more reserved.
+At the beginning of each book club discussion, I go over just a handful of discussion guidelines, including reminders for those who are very enthusiastic to give space to those who are more reserved.
 I encourage participants to “move up/move back” for those who haven’t contributed as much to share their thoughts and for those who have already shared many times to step back.

 I also start each meeting with a quick round of introductions as we often have new members.
 We go around and share our names, preferred gender pronouns, and how we are doing.
 I know that people will have a lot more anxiety and worry that they will want to share so I will give a little more time for that at the beginning.
-During the discussion, I make a point to more actively and gently steer conversation back to the topic of the book at hand.
+During the discussion, I make a point to more actively and gently steer the conversation back to the topic of the book at hand.

 Picking your next books